 You can purchase a digital screening of the classic Rififi for only $6.99, after which you’ll have 72 hours to watch the film in a “virtual screening room” created just for patrons of the JBFC.
-Like many cinematic engagements, this film will be available for screening purchases for one week to start; if demand is sufficient, the title will be “held over” for additional weeks as needed.

 With each screening of Rififi purchased during this period you’ll provide much-needed support to both the JBFC and Rialto Pictures—who will evenly split the revenue—as we navigate these uncharted waters